seanpmaxwell/model-initializer/README.md

 # About model-initializer
-<h3>Quick, easy, typescript-first library for initializing and validating objects.
-Works client or server side and much simpler than other schema validation tools like <b>zod</b>.
-Unlike typia, doesn't require an extra compilation step so still works with ts-node.</h3>
+<h3>Quick, easy-to-learn, schema-validation (and initialization) library.</h3>

 ## Why Model-Initializer
 - TypeScript first!
-- Super easy to use and learn.
+- Works client or server side.
 - Works will both runtime and compile-time validation including `ts-node` (unlike `typia`).
-- Super small, fast, and lightweight compared to some other libraries like `zod` or `typebox`.
+- Super small, fast, and lightweight compared to some other schema-validation libraries.
-- No it does not generate types for you BUT, I like modeling my data with interfaces and schema-libraries cause iterfaces also help to act as kind of a documentation for my database model properties without having to dig through some long nested function.
-If you want something that does both a library like `zod` or `typebox` might be better.
+- No it does not generate types for you BUT, I like modeling my data with interfaces cause they help to act as kind of a documentation for my model properties without having to dig through some long nested schema definitions.
+If you want something that does both, a library like `zod` or `typebox` might be better.
 - Size comparison to other popular schema validators
   - TypeBox: `1.28 MB`
   - Ajv: `676 kB`